joelczk/writeups/HTB/Bounty Hunter.md

 IP address : 10.10.11.100\
 Operating System : Linux

-## Enumeration
+## Discovery
+### Nmap
-Lets start with running a network scan on the IP address using ```NMAP``` to identify the open ports and the services running on the open ports (NOTE: This might take up quite some time)
+Lets first start by running a network scan on the IP address using Nmap to identify the open ports and the services running on the open ports (NOTE: This might take up quite some time)
 * sV : service detection
 * sC : Run default nmap scripts
 * A : identify the OS behind each ports